ProgSoc/Constitution/CONSTITUTION.md

 ### 5.1 The Executive Committee shall:

-- 5.1.1 Consist of President, Vice-President, Secretary, Treasurer, Computer Systems Officer, First Year Representative, Alumni Representative.
+- 5.1.1 Consist of President, Vice-President, Secretary, Treasurer, Computer Systems Officer, First Year Representative, Alumni Representative, Competitions Officer.

 - 5.1.2 Manage the affairs of the Society in accordance with this constitution and subject to the decisions of a General Meeting.